kamontat/myzs/README.md

 1. Fork the project
 2. Clone project via `git clone $HOME/.myzs` or download by Github UI
 3. Link `.zshrc` from myzs to root $HOME via `ln -s "$HOME/.myzs/.zshrc" "$HOME/.zshrc"`.

+### Command

+utils script for manage this project.

+1. `./scripts/command.sh install` - This will install command to current .zshrc files
+2. `./scripts/command.sh uninstall` - This will uninstall this project add delete all file

 ## Configuration